bazmap/AuTOC-for-Reveal.js/readme.md

 	]
 });
 ```
+That's it, you should see the AuTOC !

 ### 🧰 Configuration
-AuTOC support multiple parameter to change the layout.
+AuTOC support multiple parameters to change the layout.
 Just add the `AuTOC` key into the `Reveal.initialize` :
 ```javascript
 Reveal.initialize({